awilliams/RTanque/README.md

 This version is currently in development and may not work as expected.
 Also, the documentation below is almost certainly out of date.

+The main difference is that the graphical interface has been extracted into a separate gem, [`rtanque-gosu`](https://github.com/jrmhaig/RTanque-gosu) and the instructions in the `README.md` file in that repository gives instructions on how to use it.

 # RTanque [![Build Status](https://travis-ci.org/awilliams/RTanque.png?branch=dev)](https://travis-ci.org/awilliams/RTanque) [![CodeClimate](https://codeclimate.com/github/awilliams/RTanque.png)](https://codeclimate.com/github/awilliams/RTanque)

 **What is this?**